7 Wellness steps to cope best in tough times

 - Check-out with your physical body.
 Make sure that you clearly end your activity, learning or work-day.
 Being able to transition from one task or space to a next will help to prepare your mind and being mindful to do this is important.
 Close your computer.
 Close your door.
 Whatever physical action you need to do in order to indicate that you are done with this and ready for the next step will help.
 The body prepares the mind and brain to follow.
 Take a 10-minute quiet debrief time for yourself.
 You can choose any passive activity of choice.
 Meditate, think, power nap, pray, practise mindfulness, sit quietly with closed eyes.

 - Check-out with your mental mind.
 Go back to your book or journal of self-care and document one thing that you are grateful for.
 Make it simple and easy.
 Ideas are: I am grateful for my health; I am grateful for my child’s smile; I am grateful for the nice message from my friend; I am grateful for the crispy apple I ate.
 It must obviously be applicable to your life, but simple and easy always does the trick.

 These are seriously simple, but I firmly believe that simplicity is the ultimate sophistication in the best or in the worst of times.
 Remember: it is hard for all of us, for some much more than others.
 Each of us has different situations, different needs and different hurdles.
 So we are not in the same boat.
 We are all in a different boat trying to steer in the same storm.
 You are not alone.
 It is OK to not be OK.

 My husband fully recovered from his cancer journey.
 We are still happily married.
 My sons are healthy and now 15 and 19.
 I am grateful for life, health and the simple things in life.

-- Click here to sign up for our online workshop on 7 Wellness steps to cope best in tough times.
+- Click here to find out more on 7 Wellness steps to cope with change.